sagemath/trac_to_gh/Issue 6128.md

 # Issue 6128: [with patch; needs review] Bug - sage-cleaner failed due to NULLs in spawned-processes files written by cleaner.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6128

 Original creator: was